 International democracy is an underdeveloped field of studies.
-It lacks a solid theoretical apparatus that allows international democracy to emancipate from domestic democracy.
+It lacks a solid theoretical apparatus which allows international democracy to emancipate from domestic democracy.
 Extending democracy beyond state borders does not mean simply to duplicate the structures of national democracy at international level.
 International democracy cannot be achieved simply by taking the roads travelled by national democracy, but requires institutional innovations.
-As the dimension of democratic communities becomes larger, also the articulation, differentiation and complexity of political institutions increase.
+As the dimension of democratic communities become larger, also the articulation, differentiation and complexity of political institutions increase.
 The institutional laboratory of the EU shows that the European Parliament is only the most evident aspect of international democracy.
 Although it is a necessary aspect, it is not enough.
-Albeit we can represent the EU as an unaccomplished federation, the features of unprecedented forms of federal institutions are already apparent in its structure.
-Two main characteristics can be identified: the higher degree of power decentralization and member states' independence (according to Delors's model of the 'federation of nation-states') and the great extent of opening up its institutions to the external world.
+Albeit we can represent the EU as an unaccomplished Federation, in its structure are already apparent the features of unprecedented forms of federal institutions.
+Two main characteristics can be identified: the higher degree of power decentralisation and member states' independence (according to Delors's model of the 'Federation of nation-states') and the great extent of opening of its institutions towards the external world.

 I shall outline the most significant institutional innovations.
-A look at the features of the EU institutions shows immediately the distance from the constitutional model of the USA, which is the oldest and most successful experiment of a federal union.
+A look at the features of the EU institutions shows immediately the distance from the constitutional model of the United States of America, which is the oldest and the most successful experiment of a federal union.

-First of all, the institutional architecture that is taking shape in the EU shows that the directly elected European Parliament is a necessary, but insufficient, element of international democracy.
+First of all, the institutional architecture that is taking shape in the EU shows that the directly elected European Parliament is a necessary, but not sufficient, element of international democracy.
 On the one hand, voting in the European elections does not exhaust the problem of democracy at international level.
-Some 30 years after the direct election of the European Parliament, the Lisbon Treaty has introduced a new instrument of participatory democracy, the European Citizens Initiative (ECI), which entitles 1 m. citizens to ask the Commission to promote a legislative proposal.
+Thirty years after the direct election of the European Parliament, the Lisbon Treaty has introduced a new instrument of participatory democracy, the European Citizens Initiative (ECI), which entitles one million citizens to ask the Commission to promote a legislative proposal.
 The ECI is the implicit recognition of the limits of representative democracy and the need for new forms of democracy.
 At the same time, it shows a possible way to bridge the gap between citizens and the European institutions.